June 2013 Monthly Report

 - Commercial leases are generally considered to have been negotiated between two equal parties, meaning that both sides need to adhere to the stipulations of the lease.
 In residential, the Residential Tenancy Act is heavily tilted in favour of the tenant, meaning that it is much more difficult to get rid of bad tenants in residential real estate.

 - The commercial real estate market is generally more stable than residential real estate market because it is more likely to be based on 5- to 10-year prevailing lease rates rather than psychology or speculation.
-Economists have been calling Vancouver's residential real estate market 'overvalued' for 30+ years now because it can seem disconnected from prevailing economic principles.
+This means it generally has a more objective economic rationale underpinning the price than the residential real estate market.